Nivea Ad For 'Visibly Fairer Skin' Sparks Controversy In West Africa

 Dove isn't the only skin-care company caught up in a controversy about its ads.

-Nivea, a German company with global reach, has been called out on social media for ads in West Africa that many described as racist, colorist and tone deaf.
+Nivea, a German company with global reach, has been called out on social media for ads in West Africa that many described as racist, colorist and tone-deaf.

 The ads promote Natural Fairness Body Lotion, a cream that promises, according to the tagline, "visibly fairer skin."
 The social media storm erupted after the Ghanaian musician Fuse ODG posted the ad on Instagram this week.